apache/ofbiz-framework/README.md

 Apache OFBiz®
 ============

 Welcome to __Apache OFBiz®__!
-A powerful top level Apache software project.w OFBiz is an Enterprise Resource Planning (ERP) System written in Java and houses a large set of libraries, entities, services and features to run all aspects of your business.
+A powerful top level Apache software project.
+OFBiz is an Enterprise Resource Planning (ERP) System written in Java and houses a large set of libraries, entities, services and features to run all aspects of your business.